V1298 Tauri: Stellar characteristics

+In 2007, Konstantin Nikolaevich Grankin et al. announced their discovery that V1298 Tauri is a variable star.
+It was given its variable star designation in 2011.
 The brightness of V1298 Tauri varies in an unpredictable way between a maximum visual magnitude of 10.31 and a minimum of 10.54.
 The light curve of the star shows quasi-periodic variability that was interpreted as stellar rotation and starspots.
 The light curve also showed several flares.

 Based on Gaia DR2 data this star is part of a co-moving pair, together with HD 284154.
+The star is included in an analysis of the 93 Tau group, which finds an age of 35 ±5 Myrs.

 Planetary system

 V1298 Tauri has four confirmed planets of which planets c, d and b are near a 1:2:3 resonance (with periods of 8.25, 12.40 and 24.14 days).
 Planet e only shows a single transit in the K2 light curve and has a period larger than 36 days.
 Planet e might be in a low-order resonance (of 2:3, 3:5, 1:2, or 1:3) with planet b.
 The system is very young and might be a precursor of a compact multiplanet system.
 The 2:3 resonance suggests that some close-in planets may either form in resonances or evolve into them on timescales of less than 10 Myr.
 The planets in the system have a size between Neptune and Saturn.
 Only planet b has a size similar to Jupiter.